Wolves in Great Britain: The last wolf in Scotland

 Stories of the killing of the last wolf in Scotland vary.
 Official records indicate that the last Scottish wolf was killed by Sir Ewen Cameron of Lochiel in 1680 in Killiecrankie (Perthshire).
 However some claimed that wolves survived in Scotland up until the 18th century, and a tale even exists of one being seen as late as 1888.

 Folklore and literature

 Gelert by Charles Burton Barber (1845-1894).

 In the Welsh tale of Gelert, Llywelyn the Great, Prince of Gwynedd, killed his faithful wolfhound Gelert after finding him covered in blood which he presumed belonged to his baby son.
 Only later does he discover that his son is still alive and that the blood belonged to a wolf which Gelert killed in defense of the young prince.
-In Welsh mythology, both St. Ciwa the "Wolf-Girl" and Bairre (an ancestor of Amergin Glúingel) are said to have been suckled by wolves.
+In Welsh mythology, St. Ciwa the "Wolf-Girl", and, in Irish mythology, Bairre (an ancestor of Amergin Glúingel) are said to have been suckled by wolves.

 Scottish folklore tells of how an old man in Morayshire named MacQueen of Findhorn killed the last wolf in 1743.